jayli/vim-easycomplete/README.md

 # Vim-EasyComplete

-> A Fast & Minimalism Style Code Completion Plugin for VIM/NVIM.
+> A Fast & Minimalism Style Code Completion Plugin for vim/nvim.

 ![](https://img.shields.io/badge/VimScript-Only-orange.svg) ![](https://img.shields.io/badge/MacOS-available-brightgreen.svg) ![](https://img.shields.io/badge/license-MIT-blue.svg) ![](https://img.shields.io/github/workflow/status/jayli/vim-easycomplete/easycomplete.CI)

+### Why

+There are many excellent vim auto-completion plugins such as [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), [vim-lsp](https://github.com/prabirshrestha/vim-lsp), [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) and [coc.nvim](https://github.com/neoclide/coc.nvim) etc. I used coc.nvim for a long time.
+It’s experience is good.
+But there are a few things I don’t like.
+These plugins tend to have too much dependencies and do not have minimal configuration.
+For example, I wish not install Node if I programming c++ or go.
+In my opinion vim is more lightweight than vscode so I don’t want the fully integrated features of it.
+Besides other completion plugins neither have good experiences enough nor compatible with vim and nvim at the same time.
+Therefor I created [vim-easycomplete](https://github.com/jayli/vim-easycomplete) according to my personal habits.

+### What

-Vim-Easycomplete is a fast completion plugin for vim/nvim.
+Vim-easycomplete is a fast and minimalism style completion plugin for vim/nvim.
 The goal is to work everywhere out of the box with high-speed performance.
 It requires pure vim script.
-You don't need to configure anything.
-Especially, You don't have to install Node and a bunch of Node Modules unless you're a js/ts developer.
-It's definitely a minimalism style plugin.
+You don’t need to configure anything.
+Especially, You don’t have to install Node and a bunch of Node modules unless you’re a javascript/typescript programmer.

 <img src="https://img.alicdn.com/imgextra/i3/O1CN01dGIJZW204A0MpESbI_!!6000000006795-1-tps-750-477.gif" width=650 />

-Vim-Easycomplete is easy to install and use.
+It is easy to install and use.
 It contains these features:

 - Buffer Keywords/Directory support
 - LSP([language-server-protocol](https://github.com/microsoft/language-server-protocol)) support
-- Easy to install LSP Server with one command
 - [TabNine support](#TabNine-Support).
 (Highly Recommend!)
+- Easy to install LSP Server with one command
 - Written in pure vim script for vim8 and neovim
 - Snippet support with ultisnips.
-- Brand New UI Design.
+- Fast performance

+The reason I decided to use pure vim script instead of lua or python is that I want a wider range of compatibility.
+And I made a lot of async handling with vim script to avoid the block of vim.

 ### Installation